katurov/ArduinoLibraryQuickFix/README.md

 cd ~/Documents/Arduino/libraries
 find . -type f -name "*.icloud" -exec brctl download {} \;
 ```
-this will dounload 'em all.
+this will download 'em all.
 Make sure they are by searching ```find . -type f -name "*.icloud"``` the list have to be empty.

 Now find and delete:
 ```